josdejong/mathjs/docs/reference/functions/ceil.md

 # Function ceil

-Round a value towards plus infinity.
-If x is complex, both real and imaginary part are rounded towards plus infinity.
+Round a value towards plus infinity If `x` is complex, both real and imaginary part are rounded towards plus infinity.
 For matrices, the function is evaluated element wise.

 ## Syntax